-C# 7 has introduced new features: pattern matching, our variables, tuples, and many more.
-It's also introduced throw expression.
-This allows using the throw keyword in an expression.
+C# 7 introduced new features: pattern matching, out variables, tuples, and more.
+Among them is the throw expression, which allows using the throw keyword in an expression.
 For instance:

 C#